alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/sendTransaction.md

 # sendTransaction

-`sendTransaction` is a method on `AccountSigner` that signs messages with the `AccountSigner`'s owner address.
+`sendTransaction` is a method on `AccountSigner` that sends transaction on behalf of the `AccountSigner`'s smart contract account, with request and response formatted as if you were using the ethers.js library.

 ## Usage